-Hospitality industry (which includes Hotels, Airlines, Rental Cars, Restaurants, Catering Services and Travel Portals), frequently face the problem of mounting accounts receivable.
+Hospitality industry (which includes Hotels, Airlines, Rental Cars, Restaurants, Catering Services, Staffing companies and Travel Portals), frequently face the problem of mounting accounts receivable.
 This could be due to booking disputes, unpaid commission invoices, invoice corrections, check declines, credit card reversals or denials, property damages, cancellations, billing disputes and denial to pay for the facilities used.

 Collections in the hospitality industry can be both Consumer (B2C) and Commercial (B2B) in nature.
 It is very important to select a good collection agency which has adequate experience in recovering money from past-due accounts in the travel industry.
 Their demand letters and collection calls are designed to achieve maximum recovery in a diplomatic way, yet following a firm approach.

 1. Transfer your accounts to a collection agency after no more than 90 days of non-payment.
-If someone has not paid after 90 days, the likely good of them paying you directly goes down significantly.
+If someone has not paid after 90 days, the likely-hood of them paying you directly goes down significantly.

 2. Whenever requested by a collection agency, provide the copy of invoices or the relevant paperwork promptly that proves your financial claim.

-Debtors take collection agencies very seriously and are more likely to pay, verses when the bills were being raised by in-house staff on hotel / travel company’s own name.
+Debtors take collection agencies very seriously and are far more likely to pay, verses when the bills were being raised by in-house staff.

 |Collection Calls Service|